SSAB eyes Tata Steel's Dutch assets as European consolidation picks up

 “Their activities are complementary, without much overlap.
 And both companies have ambitious sustainability targets.”

-The news comes as European steelmakers are looking for ways to restructure in the face of over-capacity, cheap Chinese imports and the fallout from the COVID-19 crisis, which has made it virtually impossible for them to turn a profit.

-Talks have been held among all major European players and sources said last week that SSAB was eyeing Tata Steel's IJmuiden site, while also pursuing talks with Germany's Thyssenkrupp TKAG.DE.
+Tata Steel, the largest corporate polluter in the Netherlands, employs about 9,000 workers in IJmuiden and 2,000 elsewhere in the country.

-An SSAB-Tata Steel deal would narrow consolidation options for Thyssenkrupp, Europe's No.2 steelmaker after ArcelorMittal MT.LU.
+An SSAB-Tata Steel deal would narrow consolidation options for Germany's Thyssenkrupp, Europe's second biggest steelmaker after ArcelorMittal MT.LU.

-The German group, which has held talks with both SSAB and Tata Steel, is currently reviewing a non-binding indicative offer for its steel business from Britain’s Liberty Steel.
+Billionaire Rakesh Jhunjhunwala, a major investor in Indian shares and partner at Rare Enterprises Private Ltd, pressed Tata’s management on the call for details about its operations, including the terms of the deal with SSAB.

+In response to a question from Jhunjhunwala about the deal, Chatterjee said Tata Steel received a non-binding offer from SSAB which indicated broad commercial terms but did not disclose the financial terms offered.

 Tata Steel has been looking to overhaul its European steel business for a while, but a joint venture with Thyssenkrupp’s steel business was blocked last year on antitrust grounds.

-The Indian steelmaker said on Friday it had begun a process to separate its European division, comprising Tata Steel Netherlands and Tata Steel UK, adding it would pursue separate strategies for the two units.
+The Indian steelmaker said on Friday it had begun the process of splitting up its European division, which is made up of Tata Steel Netherlands and Tata Steel UK, adding that it would pursue separate strategies for the two units.

-The company said it continued to discuss possible UK state aid for its British business, adding it was reviewing “all options to make the business self-sustaining”.
+Tata said it continued to discuss possible UK state aid for its British business, adding that it was reviewing “all options to make the business self-sustaining”.

+Thyssenkrupp, which has held talks with both SSAB and Tata Steel, is currently reviewing a non-binding indicative offer for its steel business from Britain’s Liberty Steel.

-Additional reporting by Christoph Steitz in Frankfurt and Tom Kaeckenhoff in Duesseldorf; Editing by Niklas Pollard and Mark Potter
+Additional reporting by Christoph Steitz in Frankfurt, Tom Kaeckenhoff in Duesseldorf and Sudarshan Varadhan in Chennai; Editing by Niklas Pollard, Mark Potter and David Clarke

 Our Standards: The Thomson Reuters Trust Principles.